Category: P

 🌎 Coordinates

-As of the 2020 Census, Plymouth had a population of approximately 6,990 people.
-The town has a diverse age range, with a significant percentage of young adults due to the presence of Plymouth State University.
-The racial makeup of the town is predominantly White, with minorities making up a small percentage of the population.
+As of the 2020 census, the population of Presque Isle was approximately 9,007.
+The city has a diverse age range, with a median age of 40.6 years.
+The racial makeup of the city is predominantly White, with small percentages of African American, Native American, Asian, and other races.

 🏞️ Nature & Environment